Physician Assistant Studies

 This course is designed to acquaint the student with the basics of biostatistics and emphasizes how an understanding of these areas is important in clinical medicine.
 An understanding of biostatistics is important not only for analyzing the results of research but also for understanding and reducing errors.
 This course centers on basic techniques of investigating the association of variables and significance of results in a clinical and epidemiological setting.

-PHA 509 – Professional Issues
+PHA 509 – Professional Practice Issues

 Semester: Fall, Spring, and Summer